Tell the time

 Summer is my favorite season.

-To talk about the seasons, use the preposition in.
+To talk about the seasons, the Italian preposition in is used, similar to English:

 In estate